jagi/meteor-astronomy/README.md

 // Update object (save changes into collection). post.save();

-// Remove object from the collection. post.remove();
+// Remove the object from the collection. post.remove();
 ```